The 6 Types of Procrastination and How to Beat Them

 The Worrier

-This procrastination style tends to be plagued with low self-confidencenegative thinking patterns, and irrational fears of failure.
+Worriers usually have low self-confidence, negative thinking patterns, and irrational fears of failure.

-They will often put off starting the task due to such fear and anxiety hovering over them, leaving the work unfinished until the last minute, regardless of whether it’s an important task.
+They will often put off starting the task because they feel fear and anxiety hovering over them, leaving the work unfinished until the last minute, regardless of whether it’s an important task.

 The Crisis-Maker